6 Steps to Crushing Debt

 • The avalanche method involves getting rid of the debt that has the highest interest rate first and then moving on to the debt with the second-highest rate until all debts have been paid off.

-Each method has its advantages, with the snowball method placing a heavier emphasis on achieving results at a faster pace, which then motivates the debt-crusher to keep going, and the avalanche method, focusing more on actual numbers and generally saving the borrower money in overall interest paid on their debts.
+Each method has its advantages.
+The snowball method places a heavier emphasis on achieving results at a faster pace, which motivates the debt-crusher to keep going.
+The avalanche method, focuses more on actual dollars and generally saves the borrower money in overall interest paid on their debts.
 There’s no right approach, and you can choose whichever method appeals to you more.
-If you would like to see how each approach would play out for your specific debt, check out our Banzai! page and follow the prompts in the Get Out of Debt coach.
+If you’d like to see how each approach would play out for your specific debt, follow the prompts in the Get Out of Debt coach found in our Banzai! financial education platform.

 Step 2: Maximize your payments